suwakei/go-zhconv/README.md

 // It handles ASCII, Katakana, digits, and Katakana with dakuten/handakuten. func Z2h(string) string

+// Z2hAt returns string that converted from full-width to half-width.
+// Conversion string can be selected with the second argument. func Z2hAt(string, ...int) string
 ```
 ## Usage
 ### convert from FullWidth to HalfWidth